Montana/how2meetgirls/README.md

 * Make the joke "How does NerdWallet make money?"
 * Say "Haha, yeah I knew a guy over at AppDynamics once as well."
 (This is already under the conditional this person knows someone from AppDynamics.)
 * Saying #2 "Yeah, I vaguely remember a company called Percolate.
 I think everyone there was attractive."
 * Saying #3 "Totally into Dashboards, I think at work we use Heap or maybe something internal.
-I forget.
+I forget."
+* Saying #4 "You ever run `--emerge sync` on Gentoo?"